dprint/dprint/docs/process-plugin-development.md

 - `KIND` - u32 (4 bytes) - `0` for success, `1` for failure, `2` for host format request.
 - `BODY`
   - When `KIND` is `0`:
-    - Depends on the request kind.
+    - Depends on the request kind
   - When `KIND` is `1`:
     - u32 (4 bytes) - Error message size
     - X bytes - Error message
   - When `KIND` is `2`:
-    - u32 (4 bytes) - Size of the file path.
+    - u32 (4 bytes) - Size of the file path
-    - File path.
+    - File path
+    - u32 (4 bytes) - Start byte index to format
+    - u32 (4 bytes) - End byte index to format
+    - u32 (4 bytes) - Size of the override configuration
+    - JSON serialized override configuration
-    - u32 (4 bytes) - Size of the file text.
+    - u32 (4 bytes) - Size of the file text
     - File text.
-    - u32 (4 bytes) - Size of the override configuration.
-    - JSON serialized override configuration.
 - `SUCCESS_BYTES` - 4 bytes (255, 255, 255, 255)

 ### Request Kinds